 The EuroScan International Network’s guidelines on interactions with industry for members was accepted by members in November 2013.
 Diue to our changed structure this paper is under development.

 EuroScan – The International Information Network on New and Emerging Health Technologies is a collaborative network of early awareness and alert (EAA) systems that exchanges information on new and emerging health technologies.
 EAA, horizon scanning or forecasting systems are the first stage of health technology assessment (HTA).
 They facilitate the rational adoption of new technologies in health care by providing policy makers with timely information on the potential consequences of the introduction of these technologies into the health care system.
 They also inform commissioners of potential future research requirements.

 To enable this process, interaction with external individuals and groups is essential.
 One of the most important interactions is with industry – pharmaceutical companies, device companies and manufacturers of diagnostic tests.
-However, it is recognised that working with these industries can be problematic due to differing purposes and conflicts of interest.
+However, it is recognized that working with these industries can be problematic due to differing purposes and conflicts of interest.
 Members of EAA systems need accurate and up-to-date information that is often commercially sensitive and need to remain independent from commercial interests.

 This position paper presents recommendations for interaction between industry and EuroScan member agencies.
 These recommendations aim to cultivate positive contacts and to ensure that interaction happens on terms acceptable to both parties.